 Glaw nodded.
 There were no guards in the room, just him, Lykos and the three rulers of the Empire.
 He was smart enough to know that didn't mean he was safe.

-The double doors opened as if by magic.
-Glaw wouldn't have been surprised if they had been opened by magic.
+The doors opened as if by magic.
+Glaw wouldn't have been surprised if they had been spelled open.
 Adviser Kinsey had given him the impression of a person who loved to show off the powers she had.
 It was something in her smile, something in the glint in her eyes and the way she tilted her head.
 She just seemed amused by everything around her, as if the world was there to applaud her and entertain her.

-"Evaristus," Adivser Kinsey said, her voice light and singing, "we have work to do!
+"Evaristus," Adviser Kinsey said, her voice light and singing, "we have work to do!
 Follow us to the Room of Healing."
 The capital letters were almost audible.

 They didn't go through quite as many corridors and stairs this time around.
 Glaw kept stealing glances at Lykos, who followed them like a sleepwalker, staring straight ahead and shoulders slumped.
 Every time Glaw looked at him, he had to suppress a shiver.